Goal: Identify What Customers Don’t Like About Your Product or Service

-Draw a boat on a whiteboard or sheet of butcher paper.
+To collaborate online, click on the Speed Boat image.
+For in-person use, draw a speed boat on a whiteboard or sheet of butcher paper.
 You’d like the boat to really move fast.
 Unfortunately, the boat has a few anchors holding it back.
 The boat is your system, and the features that your customers don’t like are its anchors.
 Customers write what they don’t like on an anchor.
 They can also estimate how much faster the boat would go when that anchor was cut.
 Estimates of speed are really estimates of pain.
 When customers are finished posting their anchors, review each one, carefully confirming your understanding of what they want to see changed in the system.

 This metaphorical game can be altered to suit your needs.
 For example, Jonathan Clark’s Speed Plane uses an airplane instead of a boat and replaces anchors with luggage.
 Customizing the game will make it more relatable to your business and can result in more valuable feedback.

 While most customers have complaints, few customers are genuinely “against” you or your product.
 Even if they express extreme frustration, the reality is that they want to succeed in using your product.
 Giving them a way to express their frustration without letting a group mentality or a single person dominate the discussion is what most customers want.
 Speed Boat creates a ‘safe’ environment where they can tell you what’s wrong.